uwc-eresearch/user_documentation/docs/getting_started/create_account.md

-# Requesting access
+# Create an account

-To request an account on the Meerkat cluster, go to http://pubkeys.uwc.ac.za:3000.
+To create an account on the Meerkat cluster, go to http://pubkeys.uwc.ac.za:3000.

 Log in with your UWC network credentials.
+Your UWC network username will be your username on the Meerkat cluster.

-This is a Gitea service where you will have a user profile for the Meerkat cluster.
+This is a Gitea portal where you will have a user profile for the Meerkat cluster.
 Here you can manage your ssh keys and request access to the Meerkat cluster.

 ## Upload your ssh public key